 So what causes gum recession?
 There are many reasons for gum recession which include:

 When gum tissue starts to pull away from the teeth that is a clear indication of gum disease.
-It is important to point out that once you have gum recession the gums do not grow back and therefore it is important to seek treatment right away or you could wind up loosing your teeth all together.
+It is important to point out that once you have gum recession the gums do not grow back and therefore it is important to seek treatment right away or you could wind up losing your teeth altogether.

 The problem with gum recession is that it is a slow process and happens over a long period of time so it can be hard for people to realize that they even have gum disease.

-So let’s take a closer look at some of the causes of recession of gums.
+So let’s take a closer look at some of the causes of the recession of gums.

-Periodontal Disease is basiclly a bacterial infection that not only destroys the gum tissue but also the bone that supports the gums.
+Periodontal Disease is basically a bacterial infection that not only destroys the gum tissue but also the bone that supports the gums.